bmoniey/pylen/README.md

 # PYLEN - Python Filament Length Generator:

-A GUI written in python for extracting filament usage by layer from your 3D printer gcode.
+A utility for extracting filament usage by layer from your 3D printer gcode.
+The output can be used for making multi-color 3D prints with a single extruder by welding filament segments together.
+A simple filament welder is linked below.

 ## Outputs
 - Plot of filament length at the end of each layer